TempeHS/2025SE-Jaiden.W-HSCTask1/agileArtifacts.md

 # Agile Artifacts
 ## Sprint backlog list of achievables (annotate changes made during sprint, including data required)
-- Log all failed login attempts and implement a failed login policy, including a strong rate limiting for login page
+- ~~Log all failed login attempts and implement a failed login policy, including a strong rate limiting for login page~~
 - API data sharing
+- 2FA authentication
 - Create and implement CSS for all pages, including ~~sign-up, login,~~ log/diary
 - SQLite database design and integration for ~~login/sign-up~~ and logs
 - Input sanitisation for ~~login/sign-up~~ and log entries